News

 What is a charter?

 A charter is the document issued by a regulatory authority that allows a credit union to operate and defines the rules and regulations it operates under.
-Previously we operated under a State Charter under the Code of Virginia.
 A credit union with a Federal Charter operates under the Federal Credit Union Act as well as NCUA Rules and Regulations.

 Does having a Federal Charter grant the government access my accounts whenever they want?